BendDAO/bend-exchange-protocol/README.md

 ## Description

-This project contains all smart contracts used for the current LooksRare exchange ("v1").
+This project contains all smart contracts used for the current BendDAO exchange ("v1").
 This includes:

 - core exchange contract
 - libraries